chedieck/oraki/README.md

 Configuration
 ---
-There is a CSS file at `extra/style.css`, you can customize it together with the constants `Q_FORMAT` and `A_FORMAT`, to change the question and answer style, respectively, and update it with `make install`.
+There is a CSS file at `extra/style.css`, you can customize it together with the HTML constants `Q_FORMAT` and `A_FORMAT` at `src/anki.rs`, to change the cards style, and update it with `make install`.

 Installing: